Understanding Your Depressive Disorder: What Is Depression NOS (Not Otherwise Specified)?

 You may want to know what to expect when you visit a medical or mental health provider regarding depression or other mental health concerns.
 Your physician or provider may perform a medical examination, discuss your symptoms with you, perform any necessary tests, and use their expertise to develop a treatment plan for the depression you are experiencing.

-For a formal diagnosis of depression, one must have a depressive episode for at least two weeks and be a marked change from one's previous state of functioning.
+For a formal diagnosis of depression, one must have a depressive episode for at least two weeks and experience a marked change from one's previous state of functioning.
 Within this understanding, there are many types of depressive disorders, including seasonal depression and persistent depressive disorder (formerly called dysthymic disorder), in which one experiences symptoms of depression for most of the time.
 There are also associated conditions that present similar symptoms.

 At times, an individual may not have all the requisite symptoms of a condition, or their provider may need more information to provide a diagnosis and treatment plan.
 In that case, they may be diagnosed using a broader term, such as the ones listed below.